Universal-Connect-Project/ucw-app/MISC.md

 docker compose up
 ```

 That's it!
-If you have questions, please reach out to us.
+If you have questions, please reach out to us at [https://universalconnectproject.org/build/](https://universalconnectproject.org/build/)

 ## Cached Data